 Salary aside, most limited company directors (and shareholders) typically draw down most of their income in the form of dividends.
 Dividends are distributed by companies of all types in order to return a proportion of company profits back to their shareholders.
+Here we look at what are company dividends and how to calculate them.

 The limited company structure is an attractive way for most business owners to work, as limited company directors are taxed differently from their permanent (salaried) counterparts.
-Most limited company directors take a small salary, and draw down the remainder of their company’s profits in the form of dividends.
+Most limited company directors take a small salary and draw down the remainder of their company’s profits in the form of dividends.

 Dividends are taxed at three different flat rates, depending on the income tax band your earnings fall within.
 Crucially, however, National Insurance Contributions are not payable on dividend income, saving company directors thousands each year compared to traditional employees and sole traders.